 Solutions journalism is news about how communities and organizations are responding to social and environmental problems.
 This collection contains stories (see below) which articulate a number of forest management solutions.
 In Oregon, prescribed burns are returning the forest to a natural and healthy state.
 Across the West, natural burn patterns are being encouraged as a cost-saving measure.
 A startup is connecting people of African descent around the world to forests in Africa, and planting trees in their honor to combat deforestation.
 In Australia, a partnership between Indigenous ranger groups and a nonprofit are conserving rainforests through fire management and revegetation.
-And in Indonesia, researchers are using bio-acoustic monitoring to track how the forest evolves against the pressures of logging and burning.
+And in Indonesia, researchers are using acoustic monitoring to track illegal logging in forests.
 This solution is one of the Drawdown Ecochallenge actions to reduce greenhouse gas emissions.